up201806330/Retrospective-Wall/Docs/Development-Report.md

 The meeting needs to occur so that people can give their feedaback.
 After all the feedback is given, every user and meeting host can go and access it, in order to analyse the reviews.

 * **Normal Flow**.
 Provide a detailed description of the user actions and system responses that will take place during execution of the use case under normal, expected conditions.
 This dialog sequence will ultimately lead to accomplishing the goal stated in the use case name and description.
-This is best done as a numbered list of actions performed by the actor, alternating with responses provided by the system.///
+This is best done as a numbered list of actions performed by the actor, alternating with responses provided by the system.

 A- actor / S- System

 S- at the end of the meeting loads a page where it shows all the feedback topics.